praetorian555/rndr/README.md

 The library currently offers following options for configuration:

- * RNDR_UNITY - Enables unity build of the library.
+ * _RNDR_UNITY_ - Enables unity build of the library.
 By default ON.
- * RNDR_SANITIZER - Enables address sanitizer in the build.
+ * _RNDR_SANITIZER_ - Enables address sanitizer in the build.
 By default ON.
- * RNDR_DX11 - Use DX11 as the implementation of the rendering API.
+ * _RNDR_DX11_ - Use DX11 as the implementation of the rendering API.
 By default ON.
- * RNDR_SPDLOG - Use spdlog library as a default logger implementation if user doesn't provide the log callback.
+ * _RNDR_SPDLOG_ - Use spdlog library as a default logger implementation if user doesn't provide the log callback.
+By default ON.
+ * _RNDR_IMGUI_ - Enables ImGuiWrapper class which can be used to render imgui UI.
 By default ON.